Ultimate in Ten Simple Rules

 Halifax Ultimate has some additional rules to make games run smoothly.
 Below are HU rules that apply to all of our leagues.
 There are also rules that apply specifically to outdoor leagues and to indoor leagues.

 Prior to the start of a game, captains should flip a disc to decide a few game parameters.
 One captain flips the disc, while the other chooses “up” or “down”, describing how the disc comes to rest on the ground.
 A disc is “up” if the disc face faces up, and “down” if the disc face is down.
-The winning captain gets to pick their choice of first parameter, and captains alternate for the last 3.
+The winning captain gets to pick their choice of first parameter, and then the other captain chooses the other parameter.
 Those parameters are:

 - Who starts on Offence/Defence